Bra Sizing Mysteries: 5 Things You Didn't Know

 As if finding your size wasn’t complicated enough on its own, bra sizes can also vary from brand to brand -- and even from fabric to fabric!
 This is because bra sizing is a very precise science, so variations in manufacturing methods and materials can have a significant impact on size.
 Additionally, many brands don’t conform to a standard sizing metric, instead devising their own sizing charts based around who they believe their core customers will be.
 This means sizing will vary depending on where you shop.

 The best way to figure out your bra size for each brand is to visit and try out what works in-person.
 If you’re shopping online, make sure to double-check the brand’s sizing chart to ensure you’re purchasing your correct fit.
-Some bras, like the Trusst Suzanne bra, may fit more differently than others.
+Some bras, like the Trusst Evie bra, may fit more differently than others.
 Make sure to read the bra’s product description to ensure you’re purchasing the right size.

 5. Average bra size is on the rise.